Estimators work out how much it will cost for a company to supply products and services to its clients.

 Depending on the project, you would:

 It would be important to have good networking skills to make contacts and handle negotiations.
-You’d need to have good knowledge of local planning policies and procedures.
+You would need to have good knowledge of local planning policies and procedures.
 Understanding environmental and sustainable development issues would also be important.

 When a project is completed, you might work in a marketing role to promote the development site.